ssrobins/stackblox/README.md

 The build process is automated through GitHub Actions, defined in the [main.yml](.github/workflows/main.yml) file.
 Nothing fancy here, it runs the same `cmake.py` script described above and archives the results.

 ## Docker build setups
 The CI system uses custom Docker containers for Linux and Android builds.
-You can build and use them for the build setup or look at the Dockerfile for details steps on what to install.
+You can build and use them for the build setup or look at the Dockerfile for detailed steps on what to install.
 You can find them here:
 * https://github.com/ssrobins/docker-linux-build
 * https://github.com/ssrobins/docker-android-build